-I've been devoting a great deal of thought to these theories of yours, as of late.
-I sat down and reread the recent installments again, this time in reverse order.
-Amazingly, the structure held. resisted the urge to continue all the way back to beginning of the series, where tangible analogies might overwhelm me with the notion that the Greens were actually receding from prominence.
-Pious healers who sealed wounds with their ritual blades, casting in their wake a trail fascinating strips of paper, which, once dispersed, in value and might accumulated be interchangeably with (transmuted into?) worthless Temporal dysphoria.
-Contextual exhaustion.
-The concepts are quite literally beyond language.
-And yet, the vestigial associations between slivers of narrative and their Green counterparts palpable, wind an analogous, residual trail through the clumps of traumatized grey matter misceginate freely beneath my scalp.
-I closed my Developed a headache.
-I resisted the urge t.o break into the hallway and declare appreciation for your work.
-(I believe your door might have been locked.)
-Instead, I re-read pages 266-276 and started to mentally compose my "go figure" letter, musing on the typical reactions to the latest installment.
+I've been devoting a great deal of thought to these theories of yours, as of late. re-read the down and installments again, this time in reverse order.
+Amazingly, the structure held. resisted the urge to continue all the way back to the beginning of the series, where tangible analogies might overwhelm me with the notion that the Greens were actually receding from prominence.
+Pious healers their sealed wounds with blades, casting in their wake a trail of fascinating strips of paper, which, once dispersed, accumulated in value and might be traded interchangeably with (transmuted worthless gold.
+Temporal dysphoria.
+Contextual exhaustion. quite literally concepts are language.
+And yet, the vestigial associations between slivers of narrative and their Green counterparts are palpable. wind an analogous, residual trail through the clumps of traumatized grey matter that misceginate freely beneath my scalp. closed my leaf.
+Developed a headache. into resisted the urge to break hallway and declare my appreciation work.
+(I believe your door might your have been locked.)
+Instead, I re-read pages 266-276 and started to mentally compose my "go figure" letter, musing on typical reactions to the latest installment.
 At that precise moment, with no rational explanation, my leaf powered down.
 Try as I might, I could not get it to restart.
 Diagnostics revealed a full charge.
-Connection was A less practical-minded correspondent might be forgiven for dwelling on these details, becoming convinced of obvious signs and portents.
+Connection was sound.
+A less practical-minded correspondent might be forgiven for dwelling on these details, becoming convinced of obvious signs and portents.